onebeyond/rascal/README.md

 }
 ```

 You can also supply your own agent via the broker components.
-Use this when you need to set TLS options](https://nodejs.org/api/https.html#httpsrequesturl-options-callback).
+Use this when you need to set [TLS options](https://nodejs.org/api/https.html#httpsrequesturl-options-callback).

 ```js
 const https = require('https');